Scoring methodology

 SkinScore does not accept payment from brands to influence ratings.
 Our revenue comes from affiliate links to retailers (which never affect scores) and optional premium subscriptions.
 No brand can buy a better score.

 Our scoring is based on declared ingredients, not exact concentrations (rarely disclosed by brands).
-INCI order gives a relative indication, but two products with the same ingredients in the same order may have different concentrations.
-We update scores when brands reformulate.
+INCI order gives a relative indication · the higher an ingredient appears, the higher its concentration · but two products with the same ingredients in the same order may have different concentrations.
+A 10% vitamin C serum and a 20% one will share the same INCI rank but have very different efficacies.